Crossroads-2023/crossroads-2023.github.io/about.md

 ### Where will the event take place?

-The even will take place in Puerto Madryn, Argentina, at the campus of [Universidad Nacional de la Patagonia _San Juan Bosco_](https://madryn.unp.edu.ar/), located at [Bv.
+The event will take place in Puerto Madryn, Argentina, at the campus of [Universidad Nacional de la Patagonia _San Juan Bosco_](https://madryn.unp.edu.ar/), located at [Bv.
 Almte Brown 3051, U9120 Puerto Madryn, Chubut, Argentina](https://goo.gl/maps/cyTsYQmtWefDwCAB8).